azat-co/aws-intermediate/labs/5-serverless.md

 }
 ```

-Test function with this data which mocks an HTTP request (`db-api-test.json` file):
+Next we can test the serverless lambda function (which is a server) by invoking it from the command line.
+To test the function with this data let's use the mock object of an HTTP request (`db-api-test.json` file):

 ```json
 {